abennehhou/abennehhou.github.io/dotnet/dotnetcore/readme.md

 [Home](../../readme.md) > [.NET](../readme.md) > [.NET Core](./readme.md)

+## Introduction

+For all the topics below, check this github repository: [Playground](https://github.com/abennehhou/spielplatz) to see an example of implementation.

 ## Table of Contents

 1. [Migration from Web Api 2 to .NET Core 2](#migration-from-web-api-2-to-dotnet-core-2)